Terms & Conditions

 11.1.
 Each Party agrees to keep the other Party's confidential information confidential and not disclose it to third parties without written consent.

 11.2.
-The confidentiality obligations extend indefinitely beyond the term of the Agreement.
+The confidentiality obligations extend beyond the term of the Agreement.

 12.1.
-The Supplier reserves the right to modify these General Terms or any other Contract Documents by providing at least 30 days' written notice to the Customer.
+The Supplier reserves the right to modify these General Terms by providing at least 30 days' written notice to the Customer.
 The changes will take effect after the notice period unless the Customer terminates the Agreement before the changes come into force.

 13.1.
 The Supplier reserves the right to update or make modifications to the Service at any time.
 Such updates may include changes in functionality, design, or other elements, provided they do not materially reduce the Service's functionality.